RunestoneInteractive/thinkcspy/_sources/GUIandEventDrivenProgramming/02_standardDialogBoxes.rst

   answer = messagebox.askyesno("Question","Do you like Python?")
   answer = messagebox.askyesnocancel("Question", "Continue playing?")

-The return value value is a Boolean, True or False, answer to the question.
+The return value is a Boolean, True or False, answer to the question.
+If "cancel" is an option and the user selects the "cancel" button, ``None`` is returned.

 Single Value Data Entry
 =======================